With investing, diversification is key. We have all heard the saying, "don't put all your eggs in one basket."

 Similar to real estate investment trusts or partnerships, all the investors pool their money together to purchase real estate assets.
 These assets then produce income and/or growth based on the principal investment.
 Historically Fundrise has provided investors with a positive return on their portion of the investment over time.

 Real estate is traditionally a high barrier to entry investment, but crowdfunded platforms allow average retail investors to get exposure to this asset class.
-The Fundrise Starter Portfolio has a minimum account balance of $500.
+The Fundrise Starter Portfolio has a minimum account balance of $10.

 The Fundrise platform offers a variety of benefits such as low account minimums and quarterly redemption periods.
 However, investors should understand the liquidity and time horizon of an investment in the Fundrise platform.
 We will discuss this in further detail throughout the article.

 Fundrise offers different investment plans based on your investment objectives.
 You can keep track of Fundrise real estate projects within your account.
-Fundrise will also notify you about major developments with their projects.
+Fundrise will also notify you about major developments with your projects.

-The main investment objectives of Fundrise are to generate revenue from income producing properties as well as buying and selling real estate in thriving markets.
+The main investment objectives are to generate revenue from income-producing properties as well as buying and selling real estate in thriving markets.
 As a Fundrise investor, you can choose whether you want to be in a growth-oriented portfolio or income-oriented portfolio.

 It is important to understand that Fundrise is a private real estate investment.
 The Fundrise eREITs and eFunds can only be bought and sold through this platform.
-They are not publicly traded on a stock exchange like a publicly traded REIT.
+They are not publicly traded on a stock exchange like a publicly-traded REIT.

-This portfolio holds income producing real estate.
+This portfolio holds income-producing real estate.
 Investors will earn returns primarily through dividends from cash flow producing real estate.
 Dividends are generated through rental and interest payments in proportion to your share of the fund.

 The balanced investing portfolio invests in a blend of eREITs and eFunds offered by Fundrise.
 The goal for this portfolio is for a balance of income-generating real estate, as well as real estate that is appreciating in value.

 This portfolio aims to purchase high growth potential real estate and generate returns mostly from the sale of the underlying properties.
 This includes buying property and performing renovations in order to sell the asset for a gain later.

 Each portfolio consists of eREITs and eFunds designed by Fundrise.
 These investments are set up as real estate investment trusts or partnerships and they are managed by Fundrise.

 Dividends are earned from the rent payments from the underlying apartment and commercial leases owned within the eREIT as well as interest payments from underlying real estate debt investments owned by Fundrise.

 Partnerships have the advantage of avoiding the double taxation of normal C-Corps. eFunds are designed in a similar way to eREITs where there is a pool of real estate investments split into shares and sold to investors.
-Where eREITs are designed to generate income, eFunds are geared towards growth.
+Where eREITs are designed to generate income, eFunds are geared toward growth.

 Fundrise uses the funds you invest to purchase real estate.
-For this reason, there is a 60 day waiting period for withdrawing funds.
+For this reason, there is a 60-day waiting period for withdrawing funds.
 There are also quarterly redemption periods.